Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 A covid banner was added to the site, as the site is dedicated to travel & staycations, the banner was added as reminder to follow all current restrictions and advice.
 Outside the drafted wireframe but necessary in the current Covid-19 environment.

-Update : A the above is the original wireframe, the project has under gone redevelopment since.
+Update : The above link is to the original wireframe, the project has under gone redevelopment since.
-1. remove the video and replaced with picture
+1. Removed the video and replaced it with an image
-2. move the destination section below the map and removed the background image and added content to cards.
+2. Moved the destination section below the map and removed the background image and added content to cards.
-3. remove the non-functioning form section.
+3. Removed the non-functioning form section.

 [Index](#Index)
 - - - -